 In this section, we will introduce vertical efficient structures that provide efficient layouts given the restriction of vertical channel structure, and our VGAA default structure is FVGAA.
 For CMOS layouts, sharing the same active/diffusion region (what we refer to as a chain in this paper) between different transistors results in fewer diffusion breaks and smaller area.
-The definition of chain is the same as in [22], which means pairs of P-N transistors that share a same diffusion strip.
+The definition of chain is the same as in [25], which means pairs of P-N transistors that share a same diffusion strip.
 For instance in conventional lateral channel devices, two parallel connected transistors and any number of series connected transistors can share the same diffusion region or chain.
 Less number of chains means smaller area.
 Since the structure of VGAA is radically different from lateral FETs, some CMOS circuit schematics that are considered efficient in lateral FET may not be the most efficient schematics for VGAA.
-Figure 4 shows an example of how a 3-Parallel structure is implemented in FinFET and VGAA on a single chain.
-VGAA has smaller area because of the elimination of the diffusion contacts.
+Figure 5 shows an example of how a 3-Parallel structure is implemented in VGAA on a single chain, while in FinFET, at least two chains are needed to realize the structure as the drain terminals of A, B, and C are not connected.
+In addition, only one bottom contact is needed for VGAA, which makes the area even smaller.

-Fig. 4.
-3-Parallel structure: (a)Transistor schematic. (b)FinFET. (c)VGAA.
+Fig. 5.
+3-Parallel structure: (a) Transistor schematic. (b) FinFET. (c) VGAA.